cosmos/sdk-tutorials/README.md

     - title: Timeline and deadlines
       description: |
         Academy start: May 12th <br/>
-        Dues of mandatory quizzes & exercises: May 20th and May 27th <br/>
+        Due dates of mandatory quizzes & exercises: May 20th and May 27th <br/>
         Exam period: June 23rd to July 7th <br/>
         Results available: August 3rd <br/>
     - title: What you'll learn